Get the latest scoop on Buzz Anderson and his books!

 REVIEWS AND MORE: FIVE HUNDRED MOONS

-Lisa Crawford Watson | Monterey Herald
+Lisa Crawford Watson | Monterey Herald:

-From Nick Sestanovich | Santa Cruz Sentinel:
+Nick Sestanovich | Santa Cruz Sentinel:

 “Anderson has two goals with the book: to entertain readers and provide a voice for the Ohlone people.

-“‘I wanted them to not come across as just a simple people,’ he said, ‘I decided…to put their dialogue, their conversation, on equal footing with other groups in the book.’
+““I wanted them to not come across as just a simple people,” he said.
+“I decided…to put their dialogue, their conversation, on equal footing with other groups in the book.”

 “Anderson also wanted to provide a balanced portrayal of Serra, who has been remembered as a controversial figure for many reasons, portray(ing) Serra and the Franciscans in a more nuanced way.
 ‘I wanted to treat him fairly, but at the same time, acknowledge that his behavior led to the deaths of thousands and thousands of local people and that was a real tragedy,’ he said.
 ‘It would have happened regardless of whatever European people came to California, and he gets a lot of blame for that because he was the one who led the charge into California with the Spanish and the Franciscans, but if it wasn’t him, it would have been someone else.’